Quantifying conjugacy separability in wreath products of groups: Quantifying -separability

+\end{proof} As we are only interested in the asymptotic behaviour of the above defined functions, we will suppress the choice of generating subset whenever we reference the $\C$-separability functions or the word-length.

-We also have the following lemma for finite direct products of $\C$-conjugacy separable groups and their associated $\C$-conjugacy separability functions whose proof we omit. \begin{lemma} Let $\C$ be an extension-closed pseudovariety of finite groups, and let $\{G_i\}_{i=1}^{k}$ be a finite collection of finitely generated $\C$-conjugacy separable groups.
-If $G = \prod_{i=1}^k G_i$, then \end{lemma}
+We also have the following lemma for finite direct products of $\C$-conjugacy separable groups and their associated $\C$-conjugacy separability functions whose proof is immediate. \begin{lemma} Let $\C$ be an extension-closed pseudovariety of finite groups, and let $\{G_i\}_{i=1}^{k}$ be a finite collection of finitely generated $\C$-conjugacy separable groups.
+If $G = \prod_{i=1}^k G_i$, then \end{lemma} \begin{proof} For the ease of writing, we will slightly abuse the notation and identify the the Cartesian factors $G_i$ with their images in $G$.
+Following Lemma \ref{lemma:equivalence}, we see that without loss of generality we may assume that the group $G$ is generated by a set $X = \cup_{i=1}^k X_i$ where $X_i$ is some finite generating set for $G_i$.
+In particular, we may assume $G_i$ is isometrically embedded in $G$, i.e. given $g_i \in G_i$, we see that $\|g_i\|_{X} = \|g_i\|_{X_i}$ and, consequently, $B_G(n) \subseteq B_{G_1}(n) \times \dots \times B_{G_k}(n)$.